mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I also have a _lot_ of data.
 I'm a [data hoarder](https://www.reddit.com/r/DataHoarder/), so I keep every digital photo I've ever taken, every email I've sent or received in the last 20 years, and source code for every personal project I've ever started.
 The total is currently 8.5 TB.

-The biggest data source is my my DVD and Blu-Ray collection.
+The biggest data source is my DVD and Blu-Ray collection.
 I don't like relying on streaming services to keep my favorite content available, so I still buy physical copies of movies and TV shows.
 As soon as I get a new disc, I rip the raw image and make a streamable video file.
 Between the raw ISO copy and the streamable MP4s, a single disc can occupy 60 GB of disk space.

 {{<img src="dvd-collection.jpg" alt="Photo of two 500-disc binders of DVDs and Blu-Rays" maxWidth="600px" caption="I still buy physical DVDs or Blu-Rays for anything I might watch a second time.">}}